ghc-proposals/ghc-proposals/proposals/0000-local_quantifiers.rst

 This Proposal suggests to add the **ForThis Quantifier**, **ForThat Quantifier**, **ForSame Quantifier** and **ForUsed Quantifier**, **ForInner Quantifier**, **ForNested Quantifier** which allow to write explicitly type signatures, which depends from internal or external type variables.

 Explicitness is preferential in Haskell over implicitness.
 And this Proposal propose how to write local quantifiers explicitly!
 It does not aim to allow writing more programs, just to allow being more explicit about where type variables come from.
+Non-quantified type variable means that this variable is somehow-quantified.

 Just like ``ExplicitForall`` extension allow explicitly say exactly what this specific type variable is ``forall`` quantified, this Proposal allow to switch on ``LocalQuantifiers`` extension explicitly say exactly what this specific type variable is local quantified!